Postpartum Care, Rooted in Presence

 -

-While I believe that postpartum support is one of the best investments you can make for yourself and your family, I know it’s tough out there!
+While I believe postpartum support is one of the most meaningful investments you can make for yourself and your family, I know it’s not always financially simple.
+Many families plan carefully for major life milestones like weddings or buying a first home, though our culture doesn’t yet place postpartum care in the same category of foundational investment.
 Please reach out and we can discuss payment plans.